MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P05-Creating-A-Room/content.md

 ```
     class ChatRoom {
         ...
-        func joinRoom(roomName : String) {
+        func joinRoom(room : Room) {
-            // Emit an event to the server with the given roomName
+            // Emit an event to the server with the given room object

         }
     }